 A deeper dive into your reviews can even guide your marketing strategy.
 Customer feedback may highlight a use for your product you hadn’t considered, or help you fine-tune your tone of voice to match your target audience.

-There are plenty of tools and sites available to collect and manage customer feedback, and what works for one business may not be as effective for another.
+There are plenty of customer review websites and product review websites available to collect and manage customer feedback, and what works for one business may not be as effective for another.
 Certain review sites cater to specific industries, and others focus on feedback for local, regional or worldwide businesses.

 The great news is you don’t have to choose just one of these sites, tools, or platforms to collect customer reviews.
 Gathering customer feedback from a combination of these sites can give you a well-rounded view of how customers perceive your business, wherever they come from.